Drmzxyz/LoginSystemAddon/README.md

 ## Usage

-#

-## Commands:
+## Permission:

-1. Add the a tag to players you want to get access to use the command of this add-on with the following tags:
+1. Add a tag to the players you want to get access to use the command of this add-on with the following tags:

 - Owner001
 - Admin002
 - Staff003

+## Commands:

+`DEFAULT:`

+1. `-logdata getAccounts`

+- This allows you to get every players that is registered on the server.

+2. `-logdata removeAccount "PlayerName"`

+- Allows you to unregister the player onto your server.